ivkoneli/KnightsGauntlet/README.md

-"# KnightsGauntlet"
-Turn-Based RPG Game
+# Turn-Based RPG Game ( kNIGHTS GAUNTLET )

-Overview
+## Overview

-Simple turn-based RPG game built as a full-stack application Player fights through a sequence of 5 different monsters Focus on gameplay progression and ability acquisition Gameplay
+This is a full-stack turn-based RPG game where the player progresses through a series of battles against five different monsters.
-Turn-based combat system (player vs monster)
-Each turn, the player selects an action, followed by the monster’s response After defeating a monster, the player learns one of its abilities at random Player can equip learned abilities before the next fight Fights can be replayed to gain better outcomes or different abilities Tech Stack
+The core idea is to gradually build a stronger moveset by learning abilities from defeated enemies and adapting strategy between fights.

+## Gameplay

+- Turn-based combat between the player and a monster
+- Player selects an action each turn, followed by the monster’s response calculated by the backend logic
+- Each monster has unique abilities and behavior
+- After winning a fight, the player learns one random ability from that monster and gains experience
+- Before the next fight, the player can adjust their moveset
+- Fights are replayable to experiment with different outcomes and builds

+## Tech Stack

-Frontend: Unity Engine (C#)
+- Frontend: Unity Engine (C#)
-Backend: FastAPI (Python)
+- Backend: FastAPI (Python)
-Backend hosting: Railway
+- Hosting: Railway

-Notes
-Combines client-side gameplay logic with backend-driven configuration Designed to be simple, modular, and easy to extend
+## Structure

+- Unity client handles gameplay, UI, and player interaction
+- FastAPI backend provides game configuration and data
+- Clear separation between client logic and backend services
+- Possible to alter and expand game logic in the future